 During heavy traffic congestion, South Bay Rapid buses can operate on selected freeway shoulders between Downtown San Diego and National City, helping bus drivers to bypass slow traffic and maintain transit schedules.

-The project includes the San Diego region’s first use of vehicle-to-infrastructure and advanced Intelligent Transportation System (ITS) technologies.
+The project includes the San Diego region’s first use of vehicle-to-infrastructure technology.
 Sensors embedded on these buses provide audio and visual alerts to the drivers regarding lane position and potential conflicts with other vehicles or obstructions along the corridor and shoulder.

-Detailed performance monitoring will be conducted throughout the demonstration period to document on-time performance data, travel speeds, technology usage, enforcement issues, and rider/driver perceptions of the service.
-The data gathered will provide participating agencies with insight into future vehicle-to-infrastructure technology and operations.
+Detailed performance monitoring will document on-time performance data, travel speeds, technology usage, enforcement issues, and rider/driver perceptions of the service.
+Participating agencies will use

 After the project’s three-year demonstration period, the freeway shoulders will be restored to prior condition.